-Membrane technology for desalination, water purification and energy applications, including theorethical basis for transport and separations in membranes, fouling phenomena, development of novel membranes based on nanomaterials and advanced characterization techniques.
-The research has a strong overlap with the fields of chemistry and physics of polymers, surface phenomena, electrochemistry, fluid dynamics and biophysics.
+Membrane technology for water and energy, modeling of membrane transport, selectivity, and surfaces, development of novel membranes, and advanced characterization techniques.
+The research has a strong overlap with the chemistry, physics, nanoscience, polymers, electrochemistry, and use of modern tools for molecular simulations (MD, DFT).